 The best way to get to know any city is by walking its streets and meeting its people.

-Back by popular demand, the Swearer Center for Public Service has organized a menu of walking tours at the start of the academic year on Saturday, September 7 to introduce you to the neighborhoods, community organizations, culture, politics, and history of Providence.
+The Swearer Center for Public Service has organized a menu of tours on the first weekend of the academic year to introduce you to neighborhoods, community organizations, culture, politics and history of Providence.
 Many tours will emphasize the relationship between Brown and the community of Providence, showing the myriad ways in which the two have, and indeed still do, influence one another.

 - Space is limited in each tour so you may not get your first choice.
 However, every effort will be made to fit you into your desired tour or one leaving within the same time block.